 Room and outside access fob

-Youth participants will only be issued one room key.
+Youth participants will only be issued a room key.
 Adults in both youth and adult groups will be issued a room key and an outside door access fob.
 We ask that you stress the importance of safety and security as it relates to keeping track of keys.
-The conference sponsor will be charged for all lost keys not returned at checkout even if the participant returns the key after departure.
-Replacement cost for room keys is $50 and replacement cost for outside door access fob is $50.
+The conference sponsor will be charged for all keys and fobs not returned at checkout even if the participant returns the key after departure.
+Replacement cost for room keys and outside door access fob is $50 each.

 Telephone service in residence halls is limited.
-Emergency telephones in yellow boxes are located just outside the main entrances of each residence hall and on each floor in the building and are available at no charge for local or on campus calls.
+Emergency telephones in yellow boxes are located just outside the main entrances of each residence hall.
+Some buildings have additional phones available at no charge for local or on campus calls.

-Each room has high-speed, wired Internet access at no extra charge.
-All buildings have wireless throughout the building .
-Computers will need a high-speed network connection (Ethernet - different from a modem) and a network cable for wired connections.
-Each conference group will be assigned one network login for all participants that will be handed out at check in.
+All buildings have wireless throughout the building and access is provided free of charge.
+Each conference group will be assigned one network login for all participants that will be handed out at check in if the group chooses to provide access to its participants.

 Parking at Oregon State is limited and all guests are subject to the parking rules and restrictions as determined by the OSU Transit and Parking Services Office.
-We will gladly help you obtain your permits prior to arrival if you let our conference service staff know the number of permits you need.
-The cost will be added to your conference bill.
+We will gladly help you obtain your permits prior to arrival.
 If individuals wish to purchase permits they may do so on the day of arrival.
+More information about Visitor parking can be found on the OSU Transit and Parking Services website: http://parking.oregonstate.edu/visitor.

 Security and safety

 OSU is nestled in the heart of the Willamette Valley.
 Corvallis is a small town with a warm community atmosphere.
 It is a safe and inviting place to hold your conference.
-University Police patrol the residence halls at night and Residential Conferences has staff available to assist you 24 hours a day.
-Building entrances are locked when the conference desk is closed and all side doors are locked 24 hours a day.
-For extra precaution please note the following safety tips.
+Oregon State Troopers and OSU Campus Security patrol outside the residence halls at night and Residential Conferences has staff available to assist you 24 hours a day.
+Building entrances are locked 24 hours a day.
+For extra precaution please note the following safety tips:

 - Do not prop outside doors.
 This allows access into the buildings by unauthorized people.

 - Tell your guests to know their neighbors.
-If a guest finds someone on their floor that they do not recognize as part of your camp, particularly if they are behaving suspiciously, they should report it immediately to your Camp Counselor, Camp Director, or Residential Conference hall staff.
+If a guest finds someone on their floor that they do not recognize as part of your camp, particularly if they are behaving suspiciously, they should report it immediately to a camp staff member, chaperone, or Residential Conference staff.

 - Tell guests to always lock their room and carry their room key.
 We have experienced occasional thefts in the conference halls during the summer months, especially in rooms that were left unlocked while people were away at a program or camp session outside the residence hall.